-"In your country, how common is it for firms to make undocumented extra payments or bribes connected with the following":
+"In your country, how common is it for firms to make undocumented extra payments or bribes connected with the following:

-- a) Imports and exports;
+- a) Imports and exports

-- b) Public Utilities:
+- b) Public utilities

-- c) Annual Tax Payments;
+- c) Annual tax payments

-- d) Awarding of public contracts and licenses;
+- d) Awarding of public contracts and licenses

-- e) Obtaining favourable judicial decisions.
+- e) Obtaining favourable judicial decisions"

-(on a scale of 1 - 7 where 1 means very common and 7 means never)

-"In your country, how common is diversion of public funds to companies, individuals or groups due to corruption?"
+(on a scale of 1 - 7 where 1 means very common and 7 means never) "In your country, how common is diversion of public funds to companies, individuals or groups due to corruption?"

 Each question is scored by respondents on a scale of 1 - 7.

-The results of parts a) to e) of the first question were aggregated into a single score.
-The results of the first and second question were then averaged across all respondents to give a score per country/territory.
+The results of parts a) to e) of the first question were averaged to create a single score.
+The results of the first and second question were then averaged together to give a score per country/territory.